EdDuarte/website/content/posts/vokter.md

 environment and has yet to be battle-tested in high-usage consumer software.
 If you're using Vokter in your projects, let me know! 😀

-Regardless, there is always room for improvement, and I feel that there are currently two main issues that should be addressed with higher priority: 1) web crawling functionality; and 2) timeout of jobs when clients are missing.
+I believe that there are currently two main issues that should be addressed with higher priority: 1) web crawling functionality; and 2) timeout of jobs when clients are missing.

 ## Web crawling {#web-crawling}